 Explained Brian Redwood, of East Hants District Council Contract Services, “The students from Treloar like to go into the town to shop, but we were aware some were almost ‘housebound’ because of the lack of appropriate toilet facilities in the town.
 But it is not just the students who need the facilities, but other less able local residents.
 Our research showed that lack of facilities precludes people from visiting areas where their needs can’t be accommodated, and we felt this needed addressing.
 The Council has a reputation for the high standard of its public toilets- we have won Five Star Awards in the National Loo of the Year Award in the past, and have upgraded a number of our public toilets beyond the legal requirement.
 The Council voted unanimously to back the scheme for Alton.”

-The only automatic shower toilet to be manufactured in the UK, the Closomat was the first unit of its type in the market and is now the UK's biggest-selling, being installed in locations ranging from individual's homes to hospitals, hotels, nursing homes, shopping centres, tourist attractions and even on narrowboats.
+The only wash and dry toilet to be manufactured in the UK, the Closomat was the first unit of its type in the market and is now the UK’s biggest-selling, being installed in locations ranging from individual’s homes to hospitals, hotels, nursing homes, shopping centres, tourist attractions and even on narrowboats.